-By Anthony M. Amore Pegasus Available for Unscripted Documentary
+By Anthony M. Amore Pegasus Available for Unscripted Documentary Scripted rights in development for limited series with Mammoth Screen

 "Anthony Amore has written an engrossing character study of Rose Dugdale, a remarkable criminal.
 I'm very familiar with Anthony and his work, and there are similarities in how he analyzes thefts of art to come up with a specific offender profile and my process for analyzing crimes of violence.
 Why + How = Who." - John Douglas, legendary FBI criminal profiler, #1 New York Times best-selling author, and inspiration for Netflix's Mindhunter